Ready to host your giveaway?

 Start + End Dates

 Official Rules should outline the period where entries will be counted.
-For clarity, this should include the day of the week, date with year, time, and time zone.
+For clarity, this should include the day of the week, the date with year, time, and time zone.
 To avoid getting into hot water, giveaway hosts must stick to these dates, even if the number of entries is disappointing.

 Of course, the rules should describe the prize(s).
 But they also should outline if multiples will be given away and the approximate retail value of the prize.
 If the giveaway is sponsored, these details should be double-checked with the sponsor.
 In addition, entrants should be told if they could transfer the prize to someone else or exchange it for something else.
 Finally, any expiration date should be spelled out.